dalton-bailey/acnh-helper/README.md

       )
 ```

-<h2>2.
-Encapsulate your code as React functional components. </h2>
+<h3>2.
+Encapsulate your code as React functional components. </h3>

 Components are encapsualted as function components and can be found in [Components](src/components) folder.

-<h2> 3.
-Work with command-line tools and NPM to create and manage your project within a real development toolset. </h2>
+<h3> 3.
+Work with command-line tools and NPM to create and manage your project within a real development toolset. </h3>

+Created and managed with NPM.

-<h2> 4.
-Allow communication between components using props and the Context API. </h2>
+<h3> 4.
+Allow communication between components using props and the Context API. </h3>

 [Contexts](src/contexts/AnimalCrossingContext.js)

-<h2> 5.
-Present a form for user input that provides useful form validation and feedback. </h2>
+<h3> 5.
+Present a form for user input that provides useful form validation and feedback. </h3>

 [Form](src/components/Login.js)

-<h2> 6.
-Create at least 5 custom components and use it within at least two of your other components. </h2>
+<h3> 6.
+Create at least 5 custom components and use it within at least two of your other components. </h3>

 [Bugs Layout](src/components/BugsLayout.js) <br/>
 [Bugs Current](src/components/BugsCurrent.js) <br/>